-Selection of new students to the nursing program is done on a points-based system (see application packet for more information).
+Selection of new students to the nursing program is done on a points-based system (see application packet on the nursing program website for more information).
 Prerequisite courses must be completed or in progress prior to applying for a position in the BBCC Nursing program.
-In addition, points will be awarded for any completed corequisite courses.
 Prerequisite and corequisite courses must be completed with a minimum of 2.0 in each course.
 The top 24 applicants will be admitted to the program.
 There will be an alternate pool of applicants that will be utilized if necessary should any of the first 24 accepted students decide not to attend.
 Admissions from the alternate pool will continue until the class has 24 confirmed new students.
 The alternate pool will remain in existence until the first day of orientation.
 Applicants must re-apply to be considered for admission in subsequent years.